paulipa/sico-wiki/community/partner-corporations.md

 - PVP
 - Pochven Sig ($$$)
 - Industry and Isk Opportunities
-- CEO's:
-Hila Kashada
-Ragnar Voll
+- Contact: Hila Kashada / Ragnar Voll

 ## [Stain Train [W00--]](/community/coalition-corporations/woo)
 Are you looking for a newb friendly/old school no BS/no Drama kinda group?
 Well look no further we have the group for you!
 Stain Train is looking for players of all skill levels new to experienced to join our tanks today!
 NPC Stain is where we are staged with multiple opportunities for new and old players to learn and grow.
 Join our public today "Big Yikes Public".